cloudquery/cloudquery/plugins/transformer/jsonflattener/docs/overview.md

 ## Configuration

 First, add the transformer to your destination.
-For example, this will add a json transformer to a PostgreSQL destination:
+For example, this will add a jsonflattener transformer to a PostgreSQL destination:

 ```yaml copy
 kind: destination